7 Best Multi-Channel Ecommerce Solutions in 2026

 For instance, Party Machines, a leader in foam party equipment, faced the challenge of manual bookkeeping.
 Their founder, Greg Gordon, spent up to 16 hours a month entering sales revenue and expenses into QuickBooks.
 After integrating Webgility into their system, they now saved 8-16 hours each month on bookkeeping tasks.

-He selected Webgility to connect QuickBooks with multiple sales channels such as Shopify, Amazon, and eBay.
-This integration automated bookkeeping, minimized errors and delivered valuable analytics.
-It gives sellers clear visibility into their costs, profits, and operational expenses.
+Danwidth chose Webgility to connect QuickBooks with sales channels like Shopify, Amazon, and eBay.
+This helped automate bookkeeping, reduce manual errors, and give sellers clearer visibility into costs, profits, and operational expenses across their ecommerce business.

 Updating product listings and prices manually across multiple channels is time-consuming, tedious and error-prone.
 Mistakes in pricing or listings can lead to lost sales, customer complaints, and more strain on operations.